ballerina-platform/module-ballerina-edi/README.md

 }
 ```

-This schema can be employed to parse EDI documents featuring one HDR segment, mapped to _header_, and any number of ITM segments, mapped to _items_.
+This schema can be used to parse EDI documents featuring one HDR segment, mapped to _header_, and any number of ITM segments, mapped to _items_.
 The HDR segment incorporates three _fields_, corresponding to _orderId_, _organization_, and _date_.
 Each ITM segment comprises two fields, mapped to _item_ and _quantity_.

 Below is an example of an EDI document that can be parsed using the aforementioned schema.
 Let's assume that the following EDI information is saved in a file named 'sample.edi':